Download page Monitor JMX.

 You can use MBean attributes to create persistent JMX metrics in AppDynamics as described here.
 In addition, you can import and export JMX metric configurations from one version or instance of AppDynamics to another.

-To learn about PMI see Writing PMI Applications Using the JMX Interface.
+See Writing PMI Applications Using the JMX Interface.

 Requirements for JMX Monitoring